jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/distributed_cloud/index.rst

    - For Standard with dedicated storage nodes:
      `Bare metal Standard with Dedicated Storage Installation R3.0 <https://docs.starlingx.io/deploy_install_guides/r3_release/bare_metal/dedicated_storage.html>`_

+On the active controller for each subcloud:

-5. Add routes from the subcloud to the controller management network:
+#.
+Add a route from the subcloud to the controller management network to enable
+   the subcloud to go online.
+Use the following command:

    .. code:: sh